-Adjust the steering head bearing without clearance (see: Checking and adjusting the steering head bearing) and tighten the clamp screws on the upper triple clamp to 17 Nm in 3 stages.
+Adjust the steering head bearing without clearance (see: Checking and adjusting the steering head support).
+Apply Loctite 243 to the thread of the middle clamp screw.
+Tighten the clamp screws on the upper triple clamp to 17 Nm in 3 stages.

-Secure the middle clamp screw [A] with Loctite 243.
+The middle clamp screw must be secured with loctite 243.